shikha-aggarwal/shikha-aggarwal.github.io/others/_posts/2019-06-01-Stranger-on-train.md

 Shaheen tapped her card on the machine, Anu followed.
 She teased again, "that stranger on the train again checked you out by the way."

-"That stranger is my ex.
+"That stranger was my ex.
 We were together for 8 years, and there I saw him for the first time since he married again.
 A perfect stranger."